Heatblur-Simulations/f-4e-manual/README.md

 The project is automatically configured via a CI/CD to build and publish any change to `master` to a GH-Pages branch called `html`.
-GitHub will automatically publish the website on <https://heatblur-simulations.github.io/f-4e-manual/>.
+GitHub will automatically publish the website on <https://heatblur-simulations.github.io/f-4e-manual/>, linked to <https://manuals.heatblur.se/f4e_manual.html> via CNAME.

 ## PDF Deploy
 <!-- markdown-link-check-disable -->